 Each course has a separate number.
-Students should attempt to identify the discipline code, course number, and call number when registering or when communicating with college personnel about a course.
+Students should attempt to identify the discipline code, course number, and CRN when registering or when communicating with college personnel about a course.

-Changes in the Schedule of Classes may occur between the publication of the schedule and the opening of the semester.
-These changes are reflected online, in MYMOTLOW class listing for students, and communicated to advisors as they occur.
-Students should check with their advisors or appropriate academic campus dean for schedule changes and updates.
+Changes in the Schedule of Classes may occur between the initial publication of the schedule and the opening of the semester.
+These changes are reflected online and in MYMOTLOW class listing for students.
+Students should check their MyMotlow and Motlow student email for schedule changes and updates.